US Midwest, South reel from pack of tornadoes that killed 26

 The storms also caused blizzard conditions in the Upper Midwest.

-A threat of tornadoes and hail remained for the Northeast including in parts of Pennsylvania and New York.
+Storm damage such as trees and wires down had been reported Saturday night in Delaware’s Sussex County as “likely” due to a tornado amid reports of a funnel cloud, and there was also a “report of train flipped over,” the weather service said.

+Meteorologist Eric Hoeflich told NJ.com late Saturday night that another tornado may have struck in Howell Township, New Jersey, where heavy tree damage was reported and video footage appeared to show a funnel cloud amid flashes of lightning.

 DeMillo reported from Little Rock.
-Associated Press writers around the country contributed to this report, including Kimberlee Kruesi in Adamsville, Tennessee, Harm Venhuizen in Belvidere, Illinois, and Corey Williams in Detroit.
+Associated Press writers around the country contributed to this report, including Kimberlee Kruesi in Adamsville, Tennessee, Harm Venhuizen in Belvidere, Illinois, Corey Williams in Detroit and Ron Todt in Philadelphia.